RenzeLou/awesome-instruction-learning/README.md

 <!-- omit in toc -->
 ## Citation

-Find this repository helpful?
-Please consider citing our paper (we are still working on it):
+Find this repository helpful? 😊

+Please consider citing our paper (we are still working on it) 👇👇👇:

 ```
 @article{lou2023instruction,